 Accounting is boring.
 I was an econ major, not an accounting major.
 I made that decision on purpose.

-Alas, some things come back to bite us in the ass.
+Alas, some things come back to bite us.

 We have 1 Million Accounts!

 Rob and I really need to spend money 4 different ways.

 We have our family spending.